PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Daud-Asia/Readme.md

 npm run dev

-Then open the link shown in your terminal (e.g., http://localhost:5173).
+Then open the link shown in your terminal.

 🧠 What I Learned